WebThingsIO/addon-list/README.md

 * `author`: Name of the add-on author.
 * `homepage`: Homepage of the add-on, i.e. the Github repository.
 * `license`: Link to the add-on's license.
 * `type`: Primary type of this add-on.
-Should be one of: adapter, notifier, extension, service
+Should be one of: adapter, notifier
 * `packages`: An object describing supported architectures and their packages.
 Each entry should be of the form:

     ```javascript